bnb-chain/bnb-chain.github.io/docs/binance.md

 hide_table_of_contents: false
 ---

-# Use BNB Chain Extension Wallet
+# Use Binance Extension Wallet

 ## What is it?
-BNB Chain Extension Wallet is a Crypto Wallet for Beacon Chain, BNB Smart Chain.
+Binance Extension Wallet is a Crypto Wallet for Beacon Chain, BNB Smart Chain.
 You can send and receive funds on Beacon Chain, BNB Smart Chain  and cross-chain transfers between both of BNB Chain’s blockchains.

-In the future, BNB Chain Extension Wallet will add support for Ethereum blockchain and enable access for distributed applications, or "Dapps" in your browser!
+In the future, Binance Extension Wallet will add support for Ethereum blockchain and enable access for distributed applications, or "Dapps" in your browser!

 It’s supported in Firefox and Chrome browsers.